Audio Mastering with MasteringBOX

 With the way music sales are going in the modern world, many music creators are having to capitalize on other areas of the industry for income.
 Things like live shows, merchandise, and licensing have never been so important to the financial success of an artist.
 Another major area of income is music royalties.
 We need to get paid for every bit of work that we do.
-In this article, I’m going to break down the terminology and provide you with a guide to what you need to be doing to make sure you get paid for your music.
+In this article, I’m going to break down the terminology and provide you with a guide on what you need to be doing to ensure you get paid for your music.

 Understanding Your Position in the Industry